 Phase I of the Program

-Following the Motivational Track, residents will enter Phase I of the recovery program.
-BCRC (Rose House) does not offer conventional drug and alcohol treatment or MAT services.
-Our program is designed to encourage recovery by developing a relationship with Jesus Christ and working the 12-step program.
-We have proposed a continuous plan of action that incorporates recovery theory into long-term daily living.
-Residents will work with temporary sponsors and and group leaders to learn how to do a moral inventory, confession of shortcomings, planning restitution for harm done, and service to others.
+Following the motivational track our aim is to provide a structured environment that compliments spiritual and emotional growth as well as personal development.
+CRCI does not offer MAT services in any of its long term residential programs but does work with many facilities that offer these services in the short term for detoxification protocols.
+Our program encourages residents on their pathway to recovery by working the 12-step program, establishing meaningful roles in their daily living, continuing therapy, counseling sessions, increasing community involvement, adopting higher moral ideals, and adhering to a rigorously structured environment.
+We have proposed a continuous plan of action that incorporates evidence-based recovery into long-term daily living.
+Residents will work with temporary sponsors and group leaders to learn how to do a moral inventory, confession of shortcomings, restitution for harm done, and service to others.
 Contact with family is limited during this time to allow each resident to engage in a more personalized focus and to gain an initial understanding of what kind of life change they are seeking before introducing external influences back into their lives.

 Phase II of the Program